Ski Pass Options in Les Arcs & Paradiski

 1 day pass: If you're not sure whether you're going to be skiing every day, buy your lift pass a day at a time and ski when you feel like it.

 4hr pass: If you don't want to wait until the half day pass kicks in at lunch time, then you can get even more flexibility with the 4 hour pass.
-Valid for 4 consecutive hours and giving you access to all the lifts in La Plagne, your 4 hours begin from the moment you take your first lift.
+Valid for 4 consecutive hours and giving you access to all the lifts in Les Arcs, your 4 hours begin from the moment you take your first lift.
 Once your time is up though, the pass will not scan at the turnstiles and you will have to pay to use any further lifts, so make sure you leave enough time to get back to where you’re staying!

 NB.
 For these shorter duration passes, be prepared to queue up at the cash desks each day to buy your pass.